kylel5957/apcsa-freedom-project/prep/plan.md

 We are going to make a concept of a guessing game that can keep the user active to think about their inputs while minimizing distracting and unnecessary additions.
 - Build a bare-bone menu main page to display games (deadline: 2/23)
+  - Add logos and a start button for each game (it will look like a card with arrow navigation on the side) (deadline: 2/24)
+  - Add background music in the main page (deadline: 2/30)
 - Create card memory test game (objective being to have the longest memorized streak of cards) (deadline: 2/26)
 - Create reaction time test game (deadline: 2/29)
-- Add logos and a start button for each game (it will look like a card with arrow navigation on the side) (deadline: 2/24)
-- Add background music in the main page (deadline: 2/30)

 #### Beyond MVP

-- Add additional games
+- Add additional games (word scrambler, snake)
-- Refine the menu page by adding animation
+- Refine the menu page by adding animation to enhance user experience and overall looks

 <!-- EXAMPLE